MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 [This article is prerelease documentation and is subject to change.]

-The automation center provides comprehensive monitoring and troubleshooting experiences for your automation processes across Power Automate, catering to a variety of personas involved in automation.
-Whether you're a maker, an operator, a Center of Excellence (CoE) team member or a business analyst, the automation center provides serves as a centralized hub to monitor and manage automation activity within your environment.
-With its user-friendly interface and dashboard, the automation center enables you to gain a holistic view of all automation-related data, including recommendations, execution logs, performance metrics and an integrated Copilot.
+The automation center provides comprehensive monitoring and troubleshooting experiences for your automation processes across Power Automate, catering to various personas involved in automation.
+Whether you're a maker, an operator, a Center of Excellence (CoE) team member or a business analyst, the automation center serves as a centralized hub to monitor and manage automation activity within your environment.
+With its user-friendly interface and dashboard, the automation center enables you to gain a holistic view of all automation-related data, including recommendations, execution logs, performance metrics, and an integrated Copilot.

 :::image type="content" source="media/automation-center/automation-center-overview.png" alt-text="Screenshot of a copilot experience as part of desktop flow activity page." lightbox="media/automation-center/automation-center-overview.png":::